retaildevcrews/capi-in-codespaces/docs/2-add-nodepool.md

 - Open the Cluster API Visualizer app to view the latest state of your AKS cluster with a newly added NodePool.
   In the "PORTS" tab, click the "Open in Browser" button for the visualizer app.
   ![Open Cluster API Visualizer](/images/open-capi-visualizer.png)

+## Challenge

+The node pool created in this sections was a System mode node pool.
+Now create a User mode node pool.

+After creating a new User mode node pool, use `kubectl` to find all the AKS node pools that Cluster API is managing.